Ad1thA/Weather-App/README.md

 # Weather-App
-🌤️A sleek weather app built with HTML, CSS, and JavaScript, using the OpenWeatherMap API for real-time updates
+🌤️A sleek weather app built with HTML, CSS, and JavaScript